Grist: The Journal for Writers

 A New Kind of Literary Journal

 Founded in 2007 by the graduate students in the Creative Writing Program at The University of Tennessee, Knoxville, Grist: The Journal for Writers seeks to present a new kind of literary journal.
 Grist is currently published once a year.
 Each issue features quality stories (fiction and non) and poems, as well as interviews with writers and essays devoted to discussions of craft.
-Each issue also includes a Special Genre section in which we feature a specific literary genre or craft focus.
 At this time we do not publish literary criticism or book reviews.